 Electric fireplaces stand out for their realistic flames and the different features they include to make them easy to use when you’re working with an architect or home builder to remodel your house or build a new home.
 Many of the fireplaces come with mantels to create a built-in look that is decorative and eye-catching.
-If you want to create a contemporary look, it’s important to know which electric fireplaces match rustic fireplace mantels.
+If you want to create a contemporary look, it’s important to know which modern electric fireplaces match rustic fireplace mantels.

 In this post, you will learn: